TeachmanLab/MT-Data-CalmThinkingStudy/Data Cleaning/README.md

 #### Launch of TET Study

-Part III of [4_clean_data.R](#4_clean_dataR) reveals that Calm Thinking participants who accessed the site after TET launched on 4/7/2020 completed some tasks (e.g., "covid19" table, "coronavirus" in "anxiety_triggers" table) designed for TET participants.
-The data are retained to reflect the tasks participants completed.
+Part III of [4_clean_data.R](#4_clean_dataR) reveals that Calm Thinking participants who accessed the site after TET launched on 4/7/2020 completed some tasks (e.g., "covid19" table, "coronavirus" in "anxiety_triggers" table) designed for TET.
+The data are retained to reflect the tasks completed.

 #### Dropout Risk